 Assemble and Cook

-Next is the fun part, stuffing the little mushroom tops.
+Next is the fun part, stuffing the little mushroom tops to turn them into stuffed mushrooms.
 So you can bring over the baking sheet the mushroom tops are on and flip them over so they’re like little bowls.

 Spoon some stuffing into each mushroom top.
 You can really pile it on there.
 You’re going to have more than enough stuffing.
 Once the little babies are stuffed, stick it in the oven one more time until the stuffing starts to brown on top.